nf-core/rnasplice/docs/usage.md

 --contrasts '[path to contrastsheet file]'
 ```

-The contrastsheet to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+The contrastsheet has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```console
 contrast,treatment,control